uncbiag/registration/README.md

 * LDDMMShootingScalarMomentumMapNet: map-based LDDMM using the scalar-momentum parameterization
 * LDDMMShootingScalarMomentumMapNet: map-based LDDMM using the scalar-momentum parameterization
 * LDDMMShootingScalarMomentumMapNet: map-based LDDMM using the scalar-momentum parameterization
-* LDDMMVectorAdaptiveSmootherMomentumMapNet: map-based LDDMM using the vector-momentum parameterization and advected regularizer
+* LDDMMVectorAdaptiveSmootherMomentumMapNet: map-based LDDMM using the vector-momentum parameterization and advected spatial-temporal regularizer (RDMM)

 **Solver support list**: